AIVirtuoso/Ed-Tech-Backend-AI/ai/readme.md

 For API consumption I would recommend, [HTTPie](https://httpie.io).

-> API calls must come with an X-Shepherd-Header.
+> API calls must come with an X-Shepherd-Header whose value is in the .env

 ## Getting Started